soriat/soria-mcp/SAMPLING_IMPLEMENTATION.md

 - **Human-in-the-loop**: All sampling requests should be reviewed by users
 - **Content Validation**: Proper type checking and validation of all inputs
-- **Context Control**: Explicit control over what context is included

 - **Error Handling**: Graceful handling of sampling failures
 - **Rate Limiting**: Support for client-side rate limiting